 The family moved out of High & Over in the 1950s and it was then bought by D L Mays, the Punch cartoonist.
 In 1962 or 1963 it was bought by Frank Briggs, an architect, who split the house to accommodate two families.
 It was not then a listed building.
 Because the original plans had been lost in the blitz in London, Michael Thomas (then an architectural student) made new measured plans in 1962 which he has kindly presented to Amersham Museum and to the current owners together with some photographs.
 A selection is shown in the “gallery” below.
 There is also a photo of a model showing the possible development of surrounding houses, designed by Werner Rosenthal (an Amersham architect), which was given outline planning permission in 1962.
 The development changed hands and what was actually built was very different with rather more houses.

 Although High & Over was first listed Grade II in 1971, it is only more recently that it was listed Grade II*, recognising its high status.
-Both parts of the house have recently been bought by a husband and wife, an artist and an art historian/interior designer, who are carefully restoring the house and have reinstated the original floor-plans.
+The house had been divided into two dwellings in the 1960s, but was returned to a single unit a few years ago when the then owners of one part of the house, the Halleys, acquired the other part.
+The current owners, an artist and an art historian/interior designer, are continuing to carefully restore the house.

 The “Sun Houses”